 The best kiosk app we've found is "Fully Kiosk Browser & App Lockdown".
 This is available in a free, basic version and a paid "plus" version.
 Depending on your application, and what kind of Android device you're using, either of those versions may be appropriate.
 Start with the free version to see if it's sufficient.
 If not, you can enable "plus" features even in the free version to try them out (this shows a watermark on screen).

-The kios app has numerous settings to configure the lock-down as well as many other options.
+The kiosk app has numerous settings to configure the lock-down as well as many other options.
 These settings can either be configured manually, or loaded from a file.
-The latter method is useful if you need to set up numerous devices, as you then only have to go through the optionbs once.
+The latter method is useful if you need to set up numerous devices, as you then only must go through the options once.
 The settings file can be stored on a memory card, which can then be loaded into the other devices.